d8a-m8/hello-world/hw02_Exploring-Gapminder-with-tidyverse.md

 Welcome!
 This should be a fun ride today for you and I. So in this following report we will be exploring the Gapminder dataset...however, I will have no idea what you will end up seeing.

+So, get some coffee or tea or any consumable, potable liquid %&gt;% temperature(hot:cold) and let's get started. :D

 Why?

 ``` r
 library("random")
 ```

 That's why.
 I will be using the *random* package to make this interesting.
-Let's explore the relationship between life expectancy as a fucntion of GDP per capita. (*You will need internet connection to run some of this code.
+Let's explore the relationship between life expectancy as a function of GDP per capita. (*You will need internet connection to run some of this code.
 Especially pertaining to the **random** functions.*)

 Initially, let us see what we are working with before any *<sub>CrA</sub>* *Z* *~<sub>~</sub> neSS ~<sub>~</sub>*.